caseconsulting/vue-expense-app/unitTests/utils/README.md

 ### Date utilities

 The `utils.date` object has functions that can provide different date formats.
 All functions can optionally take in a format string, which will be passed to `moment` for formatting (thus you may use any `moment` formatting).
-The default format is `MM/DD/YYYY` as defined in `vars`.
+The default format is `MM/DD/YYYY` as defined in vars.
 The functions are aptly named:
 `today`, `yesterday`, `tomorrow`, `lastMonth`, `nextMonth`, `lastYear`, `nextYear` For example: